Mint (Bo He)

 Organs/Systems: Head, Sinus, Skin, Stomach, Muscles

-Key Western Actions & Medicinal Uses: Astringent, Antispetic, Antibacterial, Decongestant, Expectorant, Antiviral, Diaphoretic, Carminative, Stomachic, Stimulant.
-Stomach aches, chest pains, irratible bowel syndrome, aromatherapy, nausea, breath freshner, skin tonic, deoderant, gall stones, common cold, menstrual cramps, constricted muscles, aches and pains, hiccups, headaches, relieve stress.
+Medicinal Uses: Stomach aches, chest pains, irritable bowel syndrome, aromatherapy, nausea, breath freshener, skin tonic, deodorant, gallstones, common cold, menstrual cramps, constricted muscles, yeast infections, aches and pains, hiccups, headaches, relieve stress, lowers fevers, improves mental clarity and focus.

 Pin Yin: Bo He